June Nixon: Early life and education

 gained fellowship of the Royal College of Organists (FRCO) and became the first woman to receive the John Brooke prize for the Choirtraining Diploma.

+Career

-In 1973, she was appointed organist and Director of Music at St. Paul's Cathedral in Melbourne, a position she held for 40 years until her retirement in 2013.
+Nixon won the 1968 Australian National Organ Competition.
+In 1973, she was appointed Organist and Director of Music at St. Paul's Cathedral in Melbourne, a position she held for 40 years until her retirement in 2013.
 On retirement, she was appointed Organist Emerita.